 Zūm, a startup that wants to upgrade student transportation, has been awarding a five-year $150 million contract to modernize its transport service throughout the district.
-A Unified School District in Northern city in a Western state gave the award.
+A Unified School District in San Francisco gave out the award.

 Zūm will Handle Day-to-Day Operations